netpromotion/profiler/README.md

 If you wish to known more about [Profiler], please visit [Profiler's README.md].

+## How to install

+Run `composer require netpromotion/profiler` in your project directory.

 ### [Nette]

 Add extension `Netpromotion\Profiler\Extension\ProfilerNetteExtension` into your configuration.